tari-labs/tari-university/src/cryptography/bulletproofs-and-mimblewimble/MainReport.md

 {**antiochp**} "*Sounds like there is a "zero cost" way of getting switch commitments in as part of the commitment itself, so we would not need to store and maintain a separate "switch commitment" on each output.
 I saw that switch commitments have been removed for various reasons.*"

 "*Let me suggest a variant (idea suggested by Pieter Wuille initially): The switch commitment is (vG + bH), where b = b' + hash(vG + b'H,b'J).
 (So this "tweaks" the commitment, in a pay-to-contract / taproot style).
-Before the switch, this is just used like a normal Pedersen commitment vG + bH.
+Before the switch, this is just used like a normal Pedersen Commitment vG + bH.
 After the switch, users can reveal (vG + b'H, b'J), and verifiers check if it's computed correctly and use as if it were the ElGamal commitment (vG + bH, bJ).*"

 {**@ignopeverell**} *modified the milestones: Beta / testnet3, Mainnet on 11 Jul*